uibk-uncover/conseal/docs/reference.rst

    :depth: 2

 High-level API
 --------------

 On high-level API, the embedding is a black-box.
 You pass in the cover image and obtain the stego image.

-Currently, there are seven steganography simulators implemented: EBS, LSB, HUGO, HILL, J-UNIWARD, nsF5 and UERD.
+Currently, there are seven steganography simulators implemented: EBS, F5, HILL, HUGO, J-UNIWARD, LSB, MiPOD, nsF5, S-UNIWARD, UERD and WOW.

 Simulators of Spatial Steganography